 Sadiq Khan re-elected as Mayor of London

-Congratulations to Labour’s Sadiq Khan on his re-election as Mayor of London.
+Congratulations to Labour’s Sadiq Khan on his re-election as Mayor of London in May 2021.
 We look forward to continuing to work with Mr Khan and his teams at MOPAC and City Hall to end violence against women girls in London.

 In response to our campaign, Sadiq Khan said,

 “I want London to be a city where every woman and girl feels safe and valued.
 Sadly, we already know that home is not always a safe place for everyone, and I am deeply worried about those who feel threatened or unsafe in their own homes, particularly during the pandemic.
 As part of my record £60 million investment in preventing and addressing Violence Against Women and Girls (VAWG) I’ve committed £44 million to specialist services for victims of sexual abuse and domestic violence.
 I’ve also launched a £1.5 million programme to provide emergency accommodation for Londoners and their dependants fleeing violence and abuse including those with no recourse to public funds, as well as LGBTQ+ and male victims.
 Working with Solace, I have provided specialist support to victims of domestic abuse through my £50 million Move On programme.
 And I’ve invested £2.5 million in addressing the behaviour of abusers.